ory/docs/docs/oathkeeper/pipeline/mutator.md

 Authorization: Basic Zm9vOmJhcg==
 ```

-Assuming that ORY Oathkeeper is granting the access request,
+Assuming that Ory Oathkeeper is granting the access request,
 `Basic Zm9vOmJhcg==` will be replaced with a cryptographically signed JSON Web
 Token: